How to Make Commercial Slushies — A Canadian Guide

 Step 1: Choose the Right Machine

 The machine is the foundation of your slushy operation.
 For commercial use in Canada, the Bunn Ultra NX series is the industry standard.
-The Bunn Ultra NX Black & Stainless Steel Double 3 Gallon Slushy Machine 120V at $6,599.99 is the best starting point for most businesses.
+The Bunn Ultra NX Black & Stainless Steel Double 3 Gallon Slushy Machine 120V at CA 6,599.99 is the best starting point for most businesses.
 It has two 3-gallon tanks, which means you can run two flavours simultaneously — a critical feature for any concession operation that wants to offer variety.

 All Bunn Ultra NX models run on standard 120V power, which means no special electrical installation.
 They ship Canada-wide from ChickenPieces.com's Calgary warehouse.